piosierra/kmers_inv/README.md

-# Tools to find very large inversions.
+# Identifying very large inversions in full genomes.

 ### 1- Identify large inversions on fasta files based on mapping of unique k-mers.
 Generates a dotplot of the alignments.
 Requires  FastK, bwa, R.